-Group policy editor (gpedit.msc) is a very useful windows function that are needed when enable windows long file path feature.
-It has been installed and enabled in win 10 professional and enterprise edition by default.
+Group policy editor (gpedit.msc) is a very useful windows function that is needed when enabling the windows long file path feature.
+It has been installed and enabled in win 10 professional and enterprise editions by default.

-But when you run it in win 10 home edition, it will prompt error message like Windows cannot find ‘gpedit.msc’, this is because win 10 home edition do not enable group policy editor by default, but the group policy editor installation file has already exist in win 10 home edition, this article will tell you how to use dism command to enable group policy editor in win 10 home edition.
+But when you run it in win 10 home edition, it will prompt an error message like Windows cannot find ‘gpedit.msc’.
+Make sure you’ve typed the name correctly, then try again., this is because win 10 home edition does not enable group policy editor by default, but the group policy editor installation file has already existed in the win 10 home edition, this article will tell you how to use the command dism to enable group policy editor in win 10 home edition.

 1. Install Group Policy Editor In Win 10 Steps.